ska-telescope/ska-low-mccs-pasd/docs/src/user/field_station.rst

 The following attributes are provided by the Fieldstation device:

-1. `OutsideTemperature` - the outside temperature in degrees Celsius, as reported by the FNDH
+1. `OutsideTemperature` - the outside temperature in degrees Celsius, as reported by the FNDH (thermistor mounted on the floor of the FNDH EP Enclosure)
 2. `HealthState` - the overall health state of the field station
 3. `HealthReport` - A report of the health state of the field station, including the health state of each component.